joney000/Java-Competitive-Programming/README.md

 ## Contributions

-Want to contribute in corrections or enhancement?
+Want to contribute to corrections or enhancement or any new idea around algorithms?
 Great!
 Please raise a PR, or drop a mail at developer.jaswant@gmail.com .

-## I also highly recommed to read [Introduction to Algorithms(CLRS book)](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) and same algorithm implementation from other authors, it will give you diverse set of ideas to solve same algorithmic challenges.
+## I also highly recommend reading [Introduction to Algorithms(CLRS book)](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) and same algorithm implementation from other authors, it will give you a diverse set of ideas to solve the same algorithmic challenge.

 You can buy me a coffee if you find the implementation helpful. :) https://www.buymeacoffee.com/devjassi